siongui/paligo/dictionary/README.rst

          -H "Accept: application/vnd.github.v3+json" \
          https://api.github.com/repos/$(USER)/$(REPO)/pages/builds

-You will be prompted to enter password.
-After successfully deployment on local machine, I tried again to deploy on Travis CI via custom deployment.
+You will be prompted for password.

+After successfully deployment on local machine, I tried again to apply the procedure of local deployment via Travis CI custom deployment, and successfully deploy to GitHub Pages.
 See `Makefile <Makefile>`__ for more information.

 Deploy to GitLab Pages
 ++++++++++++++++++++++

-See `.gitlab-ci.yml <.gitlab-ci.yml>`_ and
+See

-`setup/dicsetup.go <setup/dicsetup.go>`_ (set SiteUrl)
+- `.gitlab-ci.yml <../.gitlab-ci.yml>`_
+- `config/siongui.gitlab.io-pali-dictionary.json <config/siongui.gitlab.io-pali-dictionary.json>`_.
+- `Makefile <Makefile>`__

-GitLab CI always fail to deploy to GitLab Pages, even if Travis CI can deploy without problem without sub-sites.
+GitLab CI always fail to deploy to GitLab Pages if there are lots of symlinks, even if Travis CI can deploy without problem without sub-sites.
 No solution for now.

 Bootstrap Website (Optional)